 The Bill will also introduce a new Building Safety Regulator, which will be responsible for overseeing the safety of all buildings, directly regulating the safety of higher-risk buildings, and improving the competence of all those involved in the construction and management of higher-risk buildings.
 This regulator will sit within the Health and Safety Executive, but the regulator will be able to request that local authorities support its work – for example, by providing staff or sharing information – and it will have the power to direct them to do so.

 Local authority planners, building control, environmental health officers, health and safety professionals, and fire authorities, will all be required to contribute to the Regulator’s work.

 For the first time, local authorities, including individual senior managers, will be criminally responsible and legally liable for the safety of higher-risk buildings.
 Failures or poor performance by local authority regulators, such as building control, could be referred to the regulator for interventions.
 Building control teams will also have to regularly demonstrate ongoing competence, performance, and standards.

 In practice, many councils will be taking a broader approach to building safety, going beyond the scope of the Bill and considering residents’ safety in all of their buildings.

 The Fire Safety Bill

 In parallel with the Building Safety Bill, the Government has also introduced the Fire Safety Bill.
 This will amend the Fire Safety Order 2005, to place a legal requirement on building owners to inspect cladding, balconies, windows, and fire doors in blocks of flats.
-All existing residential buildings over 11 metres will be covered by the new regulations.
+All existing residential buildings will be covered by the new regulations.

 The role of the ward councillor